desparvis/alu-low_level_programming/README.md

-* This project repo shows the basics of C Programming language
+This repository is of a learning project of about how C works.